FugLong/Nano33_PC_Head_Tracker/readme.md

 3. Open **opentrack**
 4. Select `UDP Over Network` opentrack plugin as input.

-#### Then you're ready to start opentrack tracking and start gaming.
-Recenter in open track after initial 15 sec or so after the device has initialized.
+#### ***Then you're ready to start opentrack tracking and start gaming.
+Recenter in open track after initial 15 sec or so after the device has initialized.***

+### Battery Monitoring Circuit:
+1. If you installed the battery monitoring circuit, you can shake the device once while in idle mode to indicate current battery level.
+2. It will show either green, yellow, red, or flashing red.
+3. If at any time during init or operation the device detects that the battery voltage is below the set safe level, it will flash the red light and power down.

 ---